Artificial intelligence in marketing: Automation efficiency

+Distribution of products requires companies to access accurate data so they are able to respond to fluctuating trends in product demand.
+Automation processes are able to provide a comprehensive system that improves real-time monitoring and intelligent control.
+Amazon acquired Kiva Systems, the makers of the warehouse robot for $775 million in 2012.
+Prior to the purchase of the automated system, human employees would have to walk the enormous warehouse, tracking and retrieving books.
+The Kiva robots are able to undertake order fulfillment, product replenishment, as well as heavy lifting, thus increasing efficiency for the company.

-Application of AI to marketing decision making
+Application in marketing decision making

 Marketing is a complex field of decision making which involves a large degree of both judgment and intuition on behalf of the marketer.
 The enormous increase in complexity that the individual decision-maker faces renders the decision-making process almost an impossible task.
 The marketing decision engine can help distill the noise.
 The generation of more efficient management procedures have been recognized as a necessity.
 The application of Artificial intelligence to decision making through a decision support system has the ability to aid the decision-maker in dealing with uncertainty in decision problems.
 Artificial intelligence techniques are increasingly extending decision support through analyzing trends; providing forecasts; reducing information overload; enabling communication required for collaborative decisions, and allowing for up-to-date information.

-The structure of marketing decisions

 Organizations strive to satisfy the needs of the customers, paying specific attention to their desires.
 A consumer-orientated approach requires the production of goods and services that align with these needs.
 Understanding consumer behavior aids the marketer in making appropriate decisions.
 Thus, decision making is dependent on the marketing problem, the decision-maker, and the decision environment.

-Expert system

 An expert system is a software program that combines the knowledge of experts in an attempt to solve problems through emulating the knowledge and reasoning procedures of the experts.
-Each expert system has the ability to process data, and then through reasoning, transform it into evaluations, judgments, and opinions, thus providing advises to specialized problems.
+Each expert system has the ability to process data, and then through reasoning, transform it into evaluations, judgments, and opinions, thus providing advice to specialized problems.

 The use of an expert system that applies to the field of marketing is MARKEX (Market Expert).
 These Intelligent decision support systems act as consultants for marketers, supporting the decision-maker in different stages, specifically in the new product development process.
 The software provides a systematic analysis that uses various methods of forecasting, data analysis and multi-criteria decision making to select the most appropriate penetration strategy.
 BRANDFRAME is another example of a system developed to assist marketers in the decision-making process.
 The system supports a brand manager in terms of identifying the brand's attributes, retail channels, competing brands, targets, and budgets.
 New marketing input is fed into the system where BRANDFRAME analyses the data.
 Recommendations are made by the system in regard to marketing mix instruments, such as lowering the price or starting a sales promotional campaign.